Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Utility measure

 For one-way tables, we compute the counts of observations of the 133 categories of county label in $\mathbf{X}$, as well as the counts of observations of the 133 categories of county label in $\mathbf{Z}^{(\ell)},~\ell = 1,\ldots,m$.
 We next calculate the differences in the counts between the original and synthetic datasets, and report the sum of the absolute differences to avoid cancellation of positive and negative differences.
 This process is repeated for every $\mathbf{Z}^{(\ell)}$, $\ell = 1, \cdots, m$.
 For the two-way tables, we compute the counts of observations in the contingency tables formed by county label and another non-geographic variable and follow the same procedure as for the one-way tables.
 Similarly for the three-way tables, counts of observations in the contingency tables formed by county label and two other non-geographic variables are computed in $\mathbf{X}$ and $\mathbf{Z}^{(\ell)}$.
 Table \ref{tab:utility_DPMPMandDPareal} gives summary of absolute deviance of the synthetic data from the original data.
 Results are averages of $m = 20$ partially synthetic datasets, with results on $\mathbf{Z}_{DPMPM}$ in column DPMPM, and results on $\mathbf{Z}_{DP-areal}$ in column DP-areal.
 These summaries show that the DPMPM synthesizer produces smaller absolute deviance than the DP-areal synthesizer, especially in the one-way and two-way tables.

-\FloatBarrier Figure \ref{fig:oneway}, Figure \ref{fig:twoway}, and Figure \ref{fig:threeway} visualize the one-way, two-way and three-way deviations in all $m = 20$ synthetic datasets through density plots.
+Figure \ref{fig:oneway}, Figure \ref{fig:twoway}, and Figure \ref{fig:threeway} visualize the one-way, two-way, and three-way deviations in all $m = 20$ synthetic datasets through density plots.
 The actual deviations, not the absolute deviations, are plotted.
+If we focus on the x-axis of these plots, we can see that the range of actual count deviation of the synthetic data (from either synthesizer) from the original data is from -0.5 to 1 in one-way tables, -0.25 to 0.5 in two-way tables, and -0.2 to 0.2 in three-way tables.
+Since we are plotting the actual deviations over 133 counties and $m = 20$ synthetic datasets, such small ranges of deviations indicate high level of global utility preservation by both synthesizers: they have done a good job mixing CUs between counties while well-maintaining the distribution of counts among the counties.

-Especially evident in Figure \ref{fig:oneway}, the one-way deviation in $\mathbf{Z}_{DPMPM}$ is more concentrated around 0 than that in $\mathbf{Z}_{DP-areal}$, indicating less overall deviation of the synthetic datasets generated by the DPMPM synthesizer from the original dataset.
+To compare the global utility preservation performance between our two synthesizers, we note that especially evident in Figure \ref{fig:oneway}, the one-way deviation in $\mathbf{Z}_{DPMPM}$ is more concentrated around 0 than that in $\mathbf{Z}_{DP-areal}$, indicating less overall deviation of the synthetic datasets generated by the DPMPM synthesizer from the original dataset.
 The findings are in accordance with Table \ref{tab:utility_DPMPMandDPareal}, showing higher level of preservation of distributional characteristics of county label (i.e. the utility of the synthetic data) by the DPMPM synthesizer than that by the DP-areal synthesizer.
 The DP-areal synthesizer, nevertheless, produces good utility.
 The density plots of actual deviations in two-way and three-way tables in Figure \ref{fig:twoway} and Figure \ref{fig:threeway} show better utility performance of the DPMPM synthesizer, overall, although the differences in performance is smaller compared to one-way tables.
 Overall, the global utility evaluation shows higher utility for synthetic data generated by the DPMPM synthesizer than that by the DP-areal synthesizer, though the utility of both synthesizers is good.